greatseth/mediainfo/README.markdown

 This library is compatible with:

   MediaInfo Command line,
-  MediaInfoLib - v0.7.11
+  MediaInfoLib - v0.7.25

 to the extent that is documented in the tests.

+Previous versions of this gem worked against v0.7.11, which did not generate XML output, and is no longer supported.

 ## Contributors